ufukibis20/ufukibis20/README.md

 # Hi, I'm Ufuk 👋

-Business Informatics graduate focused on frontend development.
+Business Informatics graduate with a focus on frontend development and Java-based applications.

-I build modern web applications using React and TypeScript.
+I enjoy building modern web interfaces with React and TypeScript as well as structured backend and desktop applications using Java.

 ## Projects